I only have a couple comments regarding the outfits worn after hours on the House floor.

 The stars and their fashions will be covered extensively by others, and while tempting for me to chime in, that isn't the point of this post.

-on to what will translate for your wardrobe and why.
+I'd like to draw your attention to what will translate for your wardrobe and why.

 Shapes: I noticed three main shapes emerge from the limos: